IST356M001SP25/assignment-07-ntbamber/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In this assignment I learned how to use Playwright to navigate websites and do webscraping.
+I learned how to navigate CSS and sibling relationships on webpages.
+I struggled a lot with identifying the correct elements on the page, but query_selector_all and evaluate_handle helped to clarify the structure.